About Mary

 “My research focuses on the following question: How can ALL the thousands of Dance forms on the planet be accessible to train in by anyone anywhere, from expert teachers, sometimes in geographical places where they formed?
 With a combination of rigorous academic research and deeply personal-driven foci, I have researched all technology hologram and avatar companies globally on my free time since 2010.
 I knew in 2005 that flat, two-dimensional screens/programs with high latency do not give much access to learning and teaching in the movement Arts.
 My current work focuses on establishing the investors and tech experts to create a prototype to be used in tech-supported spaces and homes globally.
 This unprecedented technology allows affordable access to us as avatars that look exactly as we are now, in our own spaces, not AR.
 This will address society’s socially constructed “isms”: age, culture – (since we are one race), gender, religion, economics, body shaming, bullying, historic erasure, micro and macro aggressions, harassment, and the myriad of other forms of abuse that run rampant in the Dance field.
 This is particularly in the elitist world of Ballet.

 Though the effects of these abusive environments have been studied in relationship to the individuals harmed, my technology explorations are driven by the relationship between the lack of diverse representation in leadership and the “isms” that still occur, both in and out of the studio, during an artist’s training, professional and teaching working years.
 This technological/pedagogical and academic inquiry seeks one solution that addresses the problem at the institutional, conservatory, and studio levels.
 Sharing Ground International is working with tech experts in engineering massive, globally accessible spaces to allow all populations in professional life toward a more equitable industry.”
-Sharing Ground International.
+Mary, Founder of Sharing Ground International.

 Mary enjoys bringing the artistic experience of dancing to non-professionals as well.
 She has facilitated using the art of Choreography for homebound, as well as others of all ages in assisted living communities, telling their stories through their own authentic dance vocabulary.
 Recently in 2017-2018 she was invited to be the Choreographic Teaching Artist for HeART on Wheels by the Meals on Wheels of Prescott, AZ.
 She also facilitates her own crafted Your Movement is Your Biography workshop with professional musician David Sorneson, and will be getting certified in Timeslips™ .